xatier/2013_NCTU_OS_hw/README.md

 $,# are the cells filled by two players.
 Now, it's #'s turn.
 \_ shows the possible cells for # to fill.

->   When no player can fill any cell in the board, the game ends and the player who did the last filling is the winner.
+When no player can fill any cell in the board, the game ends and the player who did the last filling is the winner.

-### Requirement
+#### Requirement
->   You should implement this game with multi-process programming.
+You should implement this game with multi-process programming.
-Each player is a process and they do communications with IPC.
+Each player is modeled by a process, and the two players (processes) will communicate via IPC.
-Every movements done by one process should be recorded in [PID]_[FIFO | SHM].txt.
+All the movements done by each process should be recorded in a respective file named [PID]_[FIFO | SHM].txt.

->   The first line contains an integer F.
+In each file, the first line contains an integer F.
-If the process(player) moves first, you should set F=1; Otherwise, you should set F=0.
+If the corresponding process(player) moves first, you should set F=1; Otherwise, you should set F=0.

->   The following lines describe the locations of the cells filled by this process(player).
+The following lines describe the locations of the cells filled by this process(player).
 Each line corresponds to one location represented by a pair of integer i, j separated by single space.
 The location of the upper-left cell is (0, 0).

->   The file ends with the line containing an integer W. If the player wins, W=1; Otherwise W=0.
+The file ends with the line containing an integer W. If the player wins, W=1; Otherwise W=0.

 >   Example:
 ----2131_FIFO.txt----